kenhyj/discordAutobot/README.md

 Upper-lower cases have been made negligible. # of spaces between words do not matter.

+- _!rules_ : answers with discord rules for Udonz Noodlez community.
 - _!babyshark_ : answers with "Baby shark, doo doo doo doo doo doo~ Baby shark, doo doo doo doo doo doo \n !play baby shark"
 - _!fliptable_ : answers with "┛◉Д◉)┛ 彡 ┻━┻"
 - _!transformers_ : answers with "robots in disguise"